-Other likely keywords have been added to the Index too, such as "architecture", "Boer" (as in "Boer War"), "corn" (as in "Corn Laws"), "farm", "Garrett" (and other specific family names), "poor" (as in "Poor Law"), "railway" and "workhouse".
+Other likely keywords have been added to the Index too, such as "agriculture", "airfield", "architecture", "army", "Boer" (as in "Boer War"), (Benjamin) "Britten", "corn" (as in "Corn Laws"), "farm", "Garrett" (and other specific family names), "military", "Peterloo", "poor" (as in "Poor Law"), "Quaker", "railway", "school", "tax", "tithe" (and there are also a very few maps under the Category of "Map (tithe)"), "wdytya" (which are usually digital scans of interesting WDYTYA? magazine articles) and "workhouse".
 To find both "family" and "families", you should search for the stem "famil" — the matching Category is deliberately "Fam-History".
-This selection of keywords may be added to from time to time — members are welcome to make further suggestions, and we will try to add them if it's deemed practical!
+Similarly, search for "inventor" (to find "inventory" and "inventories").
+This selection of keywords is added to from time to time — members are welcome to make further suggestions, and we will try to add them if it's deemed practical!
 Also, if you encounter a particular entry that you feel would benefit from the addition of any of these keywords that we missed during our indexing exercise, please email the Archivist to let us know too, and we'll make the necessary correction or addition.

 You might realise by now that you could also use the Excel "Edit" > "Sort" function (or equivalent) to reorder the Index.
 For example, you might sort on the second and fifth columns (B = "Category" and E = "Title") of the Index, to bring (say) all the "Biog/Remin" items together, whilst reordering them alphabetically by Title.